The Surgical Team for Children

 When a child undergoes surgery, a team of medical staff assists the surgeon in the procedure.
 The number of team members differs depending on the type of surgery done.
 Most teams include the following:

 Certified registered nurse anesthetist (CRNA).
 The nurse anesthetist takes care of the child before, during, and after surgical procedures.
-The nurse anesthetist constantly monitors every important function of the child's body and can modify the anesthetic to ensure maximum safety and comfort.
+The nurse anesthetist constantly monitors every important function of the child's body and can modify the anesthetic to make sure of maximum safety and comfort.
 A nurse anesthetist is a master's prepared advanced practice nurse who received specialized training in anesthesia.
 Nurse anesthetists enjoy a high degree of autonomy and professional respect.
 CRNAs provide anesthetics to patients in every practice setting, and for every type of surgery or procedure.
-They are the sole anesthesia providers in nearly all rural hospitals, and the main provider of anesthesia to the men and women serving the U.S. Armed Forces.
-Nurse anesthetists are required to pass a national certification examination to become a CRNA and are required to maintain regular continuing medical education.
+They are the sole anesthesia providers in nearly all rural hospitals.
+They are also the main provider of anesthesia to the men and women serving the U.S. Armed Forces.
+Nurse anesthetists are required to pass a national certification exam to become a CRNA and are required to maintain regular continuing medical education.

 Surgical technologists (scrub techs).
 Surgical technologists are allied health professionals with specialized education who function as members of the surgical team in the role of scrub tech.
 They are an integral part of the surgical team.